 If your DUI arrest involved an accident that caused the death of another individual, a first DUI offense can be charged as a second-degree felony, punishable by a prison sentence of up to 15 years and a maximum $10,000 fine (not including court costs) upon conviction.

 Accused of DUI in Utah?
 Let Our Salt Lake City Legal Team Protect Your Rights

 If you have been arrested for a DUI involving another person’s injury or death in Salt Lake City, an arrest doesn’t mean you are automatically guilty.
 You still have an opportunity to defend yourself against harsh criminal penalties.

-At Lokken & Associates, P.C., we understand that there is more than one side to every story.
+At Lokken & Putnam, P.C., we understand that there is more than one side to every story.
 In many cases, more than one person shares the blame for a collision, which is why it is imperative to hire an experienced criminal defense attorney to fight for you.

 Our legal team can investigate the accident, gather and assess evidence at the scene, determine who is at fault, and build a strong and effective defense strategy to either get your charges reduced or your entire case dismissed.
 We are committed to providing knowledgeable and personalized legal solutions from start to finish in order to get your life back on the right path.

 Contact us at (801) 829-9783 to let us get started on your defense today.
 We serve clients in Salt Lake City, Cottonwood Heights, and throughout Utah.